Darreh Sefid, Mamasani

 Darreh Sefid (دره سفيد, also Romanized as Darreh Sefīd) is a village in Javid-e Mahuri Rural District, in the Central District of Mamasani County, Fars province, Iran.
 At the 2006 census, its population was 53, in 14 families.

+Geography

+Darreh Sefid is located in the northern part of Iran, north of the capital Tehran, in the foothills of the Zagros Mountains.